b00t0x/ROG-Zephyrus-G14-GA402-Hackintosh/README.md

   - Always on
 - Keyboard Fn hotkeys
   - Only sound hotkeys work
-- macOS Ventura
-  - Stuck at `ACPI: sleep states` even if using OpenCore nightly.
-  - Installer works, but first boot after install fails.
 - Longer battery life
   - Even in dGPU mode, Windows should run for 3 hours but it only runs for around an hour and a half in macOS.
   - In iGPU mode, Windows should run for 10 hours, but iGPU doesn't work in macOS.